Frequently Asked Questions

 Students apply for parking through the Security Office at 521 West 185th Street.
 See the Department of Safety and Security website for more information.

 The Registrar’s Office will not register students with financial holds.
-Students cannot be added to Angel for a course until they are officially registered.
+Students cannot be added to Canvas for a course until they are officially registered.
 Therefore, any financial hold must be resolved before registration is complete.
 A student whose registration is not complete will not get a grade even though they may have attended class.
 The professor is unable to assign a grade to a student who is not registered.
 Contact the Office of Student Finance with any questions.

 Log into www.yu.edu/myyu and from the Main Menu, select Student and Financial Aid.
 Select Student Records to view your grades and transcript.